kliment-olechnovic/voronikon-app/README.md

 ./tools/build-voronota-lt.bash
 ```

-Sadly, [Knodle](https://team.inria.fr/nano-d/software/knodle/) is closed-sourced, and the latest available version of Knodle only runs on Linux.
+Note: [Knodle](https://team.inria.fr/nano-d/software/knodle/) is closed-sourced, and the latest available version of Knodle only runs on Linux.
 Thus, the current version of VoroNikon will only run on Linux.

 For basic use cases (i.e. scoring protein-ligand interfaces with the receptor and the ligand provided in separate files) VoroNikon does not require any setup apart from an optional rebuilding of 'voronota-js' and 'voronota-lt' binaries in the 'tools' subdirectory.